spiral-project/daybed/README.rst

 **Daybed** exposes a REST API where you can create your own models (definitions), validate data and store records.

-Create your own REST storage API in seconds !
+Create your own REST storage API in seconds!

 It takes advantage of bullet-proof technologies, such as *CouchDB* and *Pyramid*.